12 Top Tips for Making the Most of Black Friday

 It's no secret that Black Friday means long lines, crowded aisles, and general chaos.
-If you plan to head out to the stores come Black Friday, be prepared.
-Here are five tips for effectively and efficiently conquering the best Black Friday deals without letting the day take its toll on your time and your wallet.
+Everyone who plans to hit the stores come Black Friday should be prepared.
+Here are 12 tips for effectively and efficiently conquering the crowds and corralling the best deals without letting the day take too big a toll on your time and your wallet.

-3. Be Early.Once you have your Black Friday shopping plan in place, find out when the stores will open.
-Your actual time of arrival should depend on what you're buying.
-If you're after one of the big door-buster deals, chances are there's only a limited supply on hand so you should be one of the first through the door; yup, that means getting there before the store opens and standing in line.
-Planning to arrive at least two hours ahead is a safe bet this Black Friday, particularly if you're eyeing that super-big deal.
-If you're just going to shop around, an early arrival means beating the worst of the crowds and getting the best pickings.
+With a plan in place, find out when the targeted stores open.
+Arrival time should depend on the list.
+If you're after a doorbuster deal, chances are the supply is limited, so you should be one of the first through the door.
+Yup, that means arriving before the store opens and standing in line; at least two hours ahead is a safe bet.
+Even if you're just shopping around, an early arrival means beating the worst of the crowds and getting the best pickings.

-5. Check Online.Believe it or not, many people choose not to shop the stores on Black Friday, and maybe they're onto something.
-Ecommerce, anyone?
-Even before the appointed day, check websites to see if retailers are offering similar online Black Friday or Cyber Monday deals.
-Also check Black Friday tips from other site like ConsumerWorld.org.
-Maybe, just maybe, you can catch a few extra hours of sleep and do your Black Friday shopping from the comfort of your own home this year.
+Many people avoid Black Friday shopping, and perhaps they're onto something.
+Increasingly, e-commerce is an appealing alternative.
+Even before the appointed day, check websites to see if retailers will offer similar discounts online for Black Friday or Cyber Monday.
+Maybe, just maybe, you can catch a few extra hours of sleep and shop from the comfort of home this holiday season.